wso2-attic/esb-connectors/spotify/README.txt

 7. Copy request files to following "spotify/src/test/resources/artifacts/ESB/config/restRequests/spotify/"

+8. Create an account at https://www.spotify.com.
+      Note: Spotify is currently not available in Sri Lanka.

-8. Edit the "spotify.properties" at spotify/src/test/resources/artifacts/connector/config/ using valid and relevant data.
+9. Edit the "spotify.properties" at spotify/src/test/resources/artifacts/connector/config/ using valid and relevant data.
 Parameters to be changed are mentioned below.

 	- proxyDirectoryRelativePath: relative path of the Rest Request files folder from target.
 	- requestDirectoryRelativePath: relative path of proxy folder from target.